 Gretchen's (played by Denise Richards) superior has some tense conversations while she is still trying to talk the guy down.
 The superior wants to shoot him but instead of listening to the leader of her team, she decides she knows what this sad guy with the automatic weapon is thinking and runs inside.
 She believes that he doesn’t want to shoot anyone.
 She believes he is just sad about his wife and shooting him will be a tragic mistake.

 I’m not into spoilers – so read on without fear.
 Irrespective of the outcome of this scene, Gretchen is obviously in trouble for going against the boss man and afterwards, she needs to catch a plane back to Washington to receive her spanking.

-Once on the plane, she has an argument over assigned seating and is upgraded to business class from coach.
-She hardly gets to unwrap her business class goody bag before the weedy little guy next to her whispers the plane is going to be hijacked.
+Once on the plane, she argues over assigned seating and gets upgraded to business class from coach.
+She hardly gets to unwrap her business class goody bag before the weedy little guy next to her whispers "the plane's being hijacked."
 He needs her help.

 The plane is being hijacked, of course.